Excelsior-Technologies-Community/PHP_Laravel11_SocialLogin/README.md

 # 🎯 Laravel 11 – Social Login with Google (OAuth)

-This project demonstrates authentication in Laravel 11 using both traditional email/password login and Google Social Login (OAuth) powered by Laravel Socialite.
+This project demonstrates how to implement Google Social Login (OAuth 2.0) in a Laravel 11 application using Laravel Socialite, following real-world authentication practices.

-The goal of this project is to show how modern authentication systems are implemented in real-world Laravel applications.
-Users can register using their email, log in with credentials, or authenticate quickly using their Google account.
-Once authenticated, users are redirected to a protected dashboard and can securely log out of the application.
+The primary goal of this project is to showcase how modern applications allow users to authenticate securely using their Google account, eliminating the need to create and remember separate passwords.
+With a single click, users can sign in via Google and gain instant access to a protected dashboard.

+In addition to Google OAuth authentication, the project also includes a traditional email/password login system to illustrate how social login can seamlessly coexist with standard authentication in Laravel.

+Once authenticated (via Google or credentials), users are redirected to a secured dashboard, and full session management with a safe logout mechanism is implemented.

 This project follows Laravel best practices and uses: